glee73/clean-water-pvd/README.md

 but here's a [figma prototype](https://tinyurl.com/clean-water-pvd-figma) of what the website looked like.

-and here's a [compilation](https://tinyurl.com/clean-water-pvd) representing our work. in it, resides:
+and here's a [compilation](https://tinyurl.com/clean-water-pvd) representing our work containing:

 1. a policy brief and case study of lead service line replacement (lslr) in pittsburgh, madison, and north providence
 2. a case study of lslr in newark